 Psychologist – Director of Outpatient Services

 Dr. Andrea Clark is a licensed psychologist who has worked in the field of mental health and co-occurring disorders since 2004.
-Prior to working at Olympia House, she was a Regional Director of Mental Health Services for a large nonprofit organization.
+Before working at Olympia House, she was a Regional Director of Mental Health Services for a large nonprofit organization.
 In this position, Dr. Clark provided clinical and programmatic leadership to staff in mental health, addiction, homeless shelter, case management, crisis stabilization, and outpatient settings serving disenfranchised populations.

 Dr. Clark’s work in diverse community settings has given her a comprehensive understanding of the impact of addiction and mental health disorders on individuals and families.
-Through evidenced-based therapeutic interventions and educational experience, Dr. Clark’s approach serving individuals comes from a collaborative, client-centered orientation that supports each person in their recovery process.
+Through evidence-based therapeutic interventions and educational experience, Dr. Clark’s approach to serving individuals comes from a collaborative, client-centered orientation that supports each person in their recovery process.
 At Olympia House, Dr. Clark empowers individuals to pursue heightened self-awareness and increased motivation to change.